-Accommodations are generally going to be much smaller in comparison to American standards.
+Accommodations in Europe are generally going to be smaller in comparison to American standards.
 Blending convenience and luxury with reasonable pricing, accommodations in Europe offer clever and creative solutions that maximize comfort and minimize space.
-With accommodations in Europe, cities are small places for a huge population, so space is premium.
+Cities are small places for a huge population, so space is premium.
 That’s why many hotels often offer very small rooms in city centers.
-Europe is old and many of the cities have evolved rather than been planned, so a lot of hotels are converted from older homes or built on awkward plots-coming in a variety of shapes and sizes.
-So while you think you might be staying in a shoe box sized room, just remember that bigger isn’t always better.

 To give you a more in depth look, the following definitions apply to room types: